 - promote healthy weight gain in babies

-- mothers develop a milk supply
+- help lactating parents develop their milk supply

 Cluster feeding vs. colic